ToshkaDev/starter-hugo-research-group/content/authors/berkay-selcuk/_index.md

   - Researchers
 weight: 80
 ---
 <!--StartFragment-->

 I am interested in understanding the evolution of G protein-coupled receptors.
 My previous work was focused on residues that are conserved in aminergic receptors that may control G protein coupling selectivity and receptor homodimerization.
 Currently, I am building the phylogenetic tree for all human GPCRs to understand how evolution impacts receptor functions.
+Check

 <!--EndFragment-->